 Being an only child has made a huge positive impact on my life.
 It’s conditioned me to be very comfortable with my own company, and to think, and primarily, being in the business of thought leadership is having the requirement to think.

 I am eternally grateful to my parents who have built a home and a life for us that has always given me the space to concentrate on my achievements.
-I am extremely fortunate and grateful to all that they have done until the end of time.
-And because of the opportunity they have given me, has it allowed me to build the business which allows me to spend more time with them.
+I am extremely fortunate and grateful for all that they have done until the end of time.
+And because the opportunity they have given me, has it allowed me to build the business which allows me to spend more time with them.

 Q15) What piece of advice would you give to college graduates who want to become entrepreneurs??